madsjulia/Mads.jl/Readme.md

 export no_proxy=.<your_site>
 ```

-For example, if you are doing this at LANL you will neet to execute the
+For example, if you are doing this at LANL you will need to execute the
 following lines in your bash command-line environment:

 ```